JulioJu/AndroidTaquinGame/README.md

         To correct this, I've added a `margin_left` to Square on the first column, and a `margin_top` to Square on the first row.
 I've also added a background for the activity, to not have white background.

-* OnClickListener
-    Be careful, keep in mind that an instance of `OnClickListener` could be have a delay before to be garbaged.

-* Android.util.Log.d
-    * System.out.println could not be used.
-To se view in "Logcat", use Android.util.Log
-    * Warning 1: Android.util.Log.d print nothing if second param is `null`.
-    * Warning 2: Android.util.Log.d could mix two logs if they have the same first param : `e.g. Log.d("Title", "aa"); Log.d("Title", "bb");`

 * ConstraintSet should be set after layout.addView(view);